 2. Participation in any parish rites in preparation for Confirmation.

-3. Attendance and successful completion of proximate and immediate preparation for Confirmation.
+3. Attendance and successful completion preparation for Confirmation.

 Remote Preparation for Confirmation